nicholasstanfield/emergency-callbox-optimization/README.md

 ## Project Overview

 Situated around the McGill campus are emergency callboxes.
 These are installed and maintained by the McGill security team to help students and the general public get help in case of an emergency.
 They can be spotted by their bright colours and blue light attached to them.
-Some of these phones are outdated or in suboptimal locations and it would be beneficial for the McGill security team to optimization their location and type.
+Some of these phones are outdated or in suboptimal locations and it would be beneficial for the McGill security team to optimize their location and type.
 Note: since the widespread use of mobile phones these boxes have shifted more to a general-purpose security element.
-They provide light and surveillance to many areas of campus and are constantly monitored by the security team on campus.
-This can be framed as an linear programming optimization where the aim is to minimize cost subject to a percent of campus covered by the boxes.
+They provide bright light and surveillance to many areas of campus and are constantly monitored by the security team on campus.
+This can be framed as an linear programming optimization problem where the aim is to minimize cost subject to a percent of campus covered by the boxes.
 See the photo below for an example callbox.

 ### Example Photo
 <p align="center">